Hassibayub/Youtube-Viewer-Bot/README.md

                           Yb  dP  88 88__    Yb  db  dP  88__   88__dP
                            YbdP   88 88""     YbdPYbdP   88""   88"Yb
                             YP    88 888888    YP  YP    888888 88  Yb

+> This code is based on [MShawon Youtube Viewer](https://github.com/MShawon/YouTube-Viewer) which is not maintained by auther and I am just try to fix and make it run.

 # YouTube Viewer
 Simple program to increase YouTube views written in Python.
 Works with live stream too.